RITRedteam/Sawmill/README.md

 sudo docker-compose up

 # References
-+ DataGuidelines.txt contains what the logs should look at
++ DataGuidelines.txt contains what the logs should look like
 + All basic Elastic Search tools apply